lkesteloot/PiSlide/README.md

 * If you have a Sonos music system on your network, it will show the current song and artist, and let you play a radio station with one key, stop the music, or toggle mute.
+* It can display the next three buses at a particular bus stop (from a NextBus feed).
 * It displays the time.

 # Using the software